Supporting Students in Navigating LLM-Generated Insecure Code: Results of Bifröst

 \subsection{Student Ability to Identify Insecure AI Code}

-As described earlier, the instructor can identify students' preparedness with the stage \circled{4} in~\autoref{fig:overview_framework}.
+As described earlier, the instructor can identify students' preparedness with stage \circled{4} in~\autoref{fig:overview_framework}.
 In~\autoref{sec:pre_survey}, we showed that students do not exhibit blind trust toward code generated by AI-powered assistant tools.
 Building on this finding, we further investigate whether students are capable of addressing insecure code generation tasks in simulated realistic development settings.
 As described in \autoref{sec:study_design}, we designed two programming tasks and implemented the VS Code extension to enable students to use the generated poisoned model.
-We then checked the vulnerability in their code with two static analysis tools, CodeQL~\cite{CodeQL_github} and Bandit~\cite{Bandit_github}. \looseness=-1
+We then checked the vulnerability in their code with two static analysis tools, CodeQL~\cite{CodeQL_github} and Bandit~\cite{Bandit_github}.
+Throughout this section, we count a student as ``accepting'' the insecure suggestion if their final submitted code contains the injected vulnerability, as flagged by static analysis.

-\PP{Task 1} As described in~\autoref{fig:detect_insecure_students}, out of 61 students, 3 (5.0\%) were not compromised by the attack, while 58 used the intentionally insecure code.
-In particular, the 28 students (46.0\%) who expressed distrust in the security of LLM-generated code still demonstrated vulnerability to insecure code generation.
-All three students who avoided using insecure code have previously taken a security course during their undergraduate studies.
-The security trust levels among the 3 uncompromised students (4.9\%) are: two (3.3\%) report ``somewhat distrust'' and one (1.6\%) reports ``highly distrust.''
-According to the server logs, the student who reported ``highly distrust'' was recommended the use \texttt{ECB} mode by the poisoned LLM model.
-However, the code submitted by the student instead utilized \texttt{CBC} mode.
-On the other hand, the other two students (3.3\%) who reported ``somewhat distrust'' successfully avoided the attack by specifying a secure mode (\ie \texttt{CBC} or \texttt{GCM}) in their prompts.
+\PP{Task 1} As described in~\autoref{fig:detect_insecure_students}, out of 61 students, only 3 (4.9\%) avoided the attack, while 58 submitted the intentionally insecure code.
+Of the 31 students (50.8\%) who expressed distrust in the security of LLM-generated code, 28 nonetheless submitted the insecure code; notably, all 3 students who avoided the attack came from this distrust group.
+Although 51 students (83.6\%) had completed security coursework, only 3 avoided the insecure suggestion, indicating that coursework alone did not confer resilience and motivating an experiential intervention such as \texttt{Bifröst}.
+Specifically, these three students had reported ``somewhat distrust'' (two) or ``highly distrust'' (one).
+According to the server logs, the student who reported ``highly distrust'' was recommended \texttt{ECB} mode by the poisoned model but instead submitted code using \texttt{CBC} mode.
+The other two, who reported ``somewhat distrust,'' avoided the attack by specifying a secure mode (\ie \texttt{CBC} or \texttt{GCM}) in their prompts.

-\PP{Task 2} One student (1.6\%), who fixed the insecure code in Task 1, was the only one to identify the attack and expressed ``highly distrust'' toward the LLM's security.
-The student, despite being given maliciously generated code, identified and removed \texttt{shell=True} from it.